A big part of any accident prevention activity is communication at the Lodge level between its officers and members.

 While most Lodges try to work as a team, each year the Grand Lodge receives calls from various Lodge leaders asking about insurance policies and other matters related to insurance and safety issues that are clearly stated in information provided to the Lodge by many sources.
 The Insurance Department is always glad to provide information and assistance, but the prime concern is that the Lodge’s leaders are not talking to each other and not cooperating to accomplish accident prevention and, for that matter, good Lodge management.

-The menu at the left covers six A&P categories, each with a list of topics that all Lodge officers and members should familiarize themselves with.
+The menu links cover six A&P categories, each with a list of topics that all Lodge officers and members should familiarize themselves with.